Identical Particles in Quantum Mechanics: Against the Received View: The Physics and Philosophy of Identical Particles With Identity

-In order to judge this argument we need not enter into a discussion of possible worlds containing collisions that do not actually occur, the concept of trans-world identity over such other worlds, and the Kripkean notion of a ``rigid designator''.
+In order to judge this argument we need not enter into a discussion of possible worlds containing collisions that do not actually occur, the concept of trans-world identity, and the Kripkean notion of a ``rigid designator''.
 The physically relevant core of the above reasoning is that in a process in which electron Peter collides with another individual electron (Paul, say), after which there still are two individual electrons, it may be impossible to tell which of these post-collision electrons is Peter and which is Paul.
-This is deemed unacceptable, since Peter has not died.
+This is deemed unacceptable by Dalla Chiara and Toraldo di Francia, since Peter has not died.

 It is true that a loss of distinguishability of the described kind might occur---we will discuss this in the next section.
 But the argument as stated is unconvincing nonetheless.
 If the identity of Peter and Paul were completely lost in their encounter\footnote{It is not absolutely necessary that such a loss occurs in an encounter, see section \ref{loss}.}, this would surely mean that both Peter and Paul have died as individual particles due to the collision, contrary to the premise in the above argument that particles in general do not die.
-It is as if Aristotle and his completely identical twin brother meet and coalesce, in a science fiction scenario, after which two perfectly equal look-alikes reappear and start following their own courses.
+It is as if Aristotle and his identical twin brother meet and coalesce, in a science fiction scenario, after which two perfectly similar look-alikes reappear and start following their own courses.
 It is certainly possible to devise scenarios of this kind in which it makes no sense to ask who of the later two persons is the original Aristotle.
-But it does not follow at all from this that it is futile to use the name ``Aristotle'' for the philosopher when he is still Aristotle, and that we should deny him his identity.
+But it does not follow from this that it is futile to use the name ``Aristotle'' for the philosopher when he is still Aristotle, and that we should deny him his identity.
 The usefulness of giving names, and assigning identity, in analogous physics situations was exactly what was argued for in our above discussion of work leading to the 1989 and 2012 physics Nobel prizes.